Kirking of the parliament

-The kirking of the parliament is a modern ceremony, adapted from those performed in the original Parliament of Scotland which was founded in the Middle Ages and adjourned in 1707.
+The kirking of the parliament is a modern-day blessing ceremony, adapted from those performed in the original Parliament of Scotland which was founded in the Middle Ages and adjourned in 1707.
 It was re-introduced as a multi-faith service to coincide with the opening of the Scottish Parliament which was devolved from the United Kingdom Parliament and reconvened in 1999.
 It takes place every 4 years.

 Composition

 The Kirking is led by the Minister of St Giles' Cathedral, Edinburgh, while the sermon is given by the Moderator of the General Assembly of the Church of Scotland.
 The services have typically consisted of readings from the Bible, the Qur'an, and Jewish prayers, and are concluded by an act of commendation.